svilupp/AIHelpMe.jl/README.md

 - Julia (version 1.10 or later).
 - Internet connection for API access.
-- OpenAI and Cohere API keys (recommended for optimal performance).
+- OpenAI API keys with available credits.
 See [How to Obtain API Keys](#how-to-obtain-api-keys).
+- For optimal performance, get also Cohere API key (free for community use) and Tavily API key (free for community use).

 All setup should take less than 5 minutes!